T045T/TIS-100/README.md

 for writing.

+Also, it turns out that when an ANY write only has ANY reads to pick from

 Whoa there.

 If you stop and think about it, that means that a T21 node that's sending data to ANY must put it on all 4 of the data buses, but only one neighbor may read it.